kuzzleio/documentation-old/src/kuzzle-events/auth/index.md

 **Payload:** a [Request]({{ site_base_path }}plugins-reference/plugins-context/constructors/#request) object

-All actions in the `auth` controller trigger this event after a successful execution, with the `<Action>` part of the event name replaced with the name of the action, capitalized.
+All actions in the `auth` controller trigger this event after a successful execution.
+The `<Action>` part of the event name is replaced with the name of the action, where each word starts with a capital letter.

 Example: after a successful [logout]({{ site_base_path }}api-documentation/controller-auth/logout/) request, a `auth:afterLogout` event is triggered.